robhilldev/web_calc/README.md

-This app was bootstrapped using Create-React-App (https://create-react-app.dev/)
+This app was bootstrapped using Create-React-App. (https://create-react-app.dev/)

 ## Available Scripts